hazemmuuhammed/movie-app/README.md

 - **Search Movies and TV Shows**: Search for any movie or TV show using data fetched from the IMDb database via an API.
 - **Favorites Management**:
-  - Add movies or TV shows to your favorites list.
+  - Add movies or TV shows to your favorites list using zustand.
   - Remove individual movies or TV shows from your favorites.
   - Clear your entire favorites list.
 - **Pagination**: To avoid overwhelming the user, the app uses pagination to display a limited number of results at a time.